Jon Gorenc Stanković: Huddersfield Town

 Gorenc Stanković made his debut for Huddersfield Town in an EFL Cup tie with Shrewsbury Town on 9 August 2016.
 He made his league debut as a late substitute against Rotherham United on 27 September 2016.
 He scored his first goal for Huddersfield Town on 19 August 2018 in a 6–1 defeat to Manchester City.

 Sturm Graz

 On 29 June 2020, Gorenc Stanković signed a three-year contract with the Austrian Football Bundesliga side Sturm Graz, though he remained at Huddersfield for the remainder of the season, extended due to the COVID-19 pandemic, having signed a short-term extension.

 International career

 Gorenc Stanković was called-up to the senior Slovenia squad by Srečko Katanec for a friendly against Turkey in June 2016.

 Four years after his first call-up to the national team, he made his debut in the friendly match against San Marino on 7 October 2020.

+In May 2024, he was named by Matjaž Kek to Slovenia's preliminary squad for UEFA Euro 2024.
+He was subsequently included in the final 26-man squad for the tournament.
+He made substitute appearances in all four of Slovenia's matches at the tournament, helping the team reach the round of 16 for the first time in its history.